marinaluchner/ml-assisted-aav-engineering/README.md

 bash 3_filter_and_trim_reads.bash example/outputs
 python 4_calculate_mutant_counts.py -i example/outputs -o example/outputs
 ```
-Alignment and merging are the most time-consuming steps and take ~5 min to run with 4 threads (on Windows with WSL).
+Alignment and merging are the most time-consuming steps and take ~5 min to run with 4 threads.
 The expected outputs are included in example/outputs/enrichment_scores.csv.

 ## Example model training